LuFisto: Women Superstars Uncensored (2012–present)

 LuFisto made her debut in Women Superstars Uncensored after the announcement of a working relationship between WSU and NCW Femmes Fatales.
 This saw LuFisto and NCW Femmes Fatales Champion Kalamity debut with WSU in June.
-LuFisto's first match in WSU was a win at the fifth annual Uncensored Rumble on June 16, 2012 against Leva Bates.
+LuFisto's first match in WSU was a win at the fifth annual Uncensored Rumble on June 16, 2012, against Leva Bates.
 At Full Steam Ahead in October of that year, LuFisto faced off against one of her greatest rivals in Mercedes Martinez.
 The two wrestled to a thirty-minute time limit draw.
 After the match, it was announced the two would renew their rivalry up in Canada in November, this time in a Cage, at NCW Femmes Fatales X. In February at WSU An Ultraviolent Affair, LuFisto and Martinez squared off once more in a Falls Count Anywhere match to determine the number one contender for the WSU Championship.
 LuFisto defeated Martinez and was deemed the new number one contender to Jessicka Havok's WSU Championship.
 Due to Havok being stripped of the title, she defeated Athena at the WSU Queen and King of the Ring event on May 10 to become the champion.
 She lost the title in May 2015 to Cherry Bomb.

 Shine Wrestling (2013present)

 LuFisto made her debut in Shine Wrestling at Shine 7 on February 22, 2013, in a losing effort to Ivelisse Vélez after an outside distraction by Made in Sin (Allysin Kay and Taylor Made).
 On July 12, at Shine 11, LuFisto participated in a tournament to crown the inaugural Shine Champion, however, was eliminated after losing to Rain.

 LuFisto made her return to Shine after two years on September 4, 2015, at Shine 29, where she lost to Jessicka Havok.

 On January 13, 2017, at Shine 40, Lufisto won the Shine Championship in a triple threat match against Allysin Kay and Mercedes Martinez.

-LuFisto vacated the Shine Championship on June 26, 2018 due to health reasons.
+LuFisto vacated the Shine Championship on June 26, 2018, for health reasons.